radioxoma/micromanager-samples/README.md

 ### Windows

 Install Micromanager from official site and add `C:\Program Files\Micro-Manager-1.4` to PATH and PYTHONPATH system variable.
-After that you can simple import micromanager core:
+After that you can simple import micromanager's core:

     import MMCorePy